binalyze/air-mcp/README.md

 - **Get Repository by ID** - Get detailed information about a specific evidence repository by its ID.
 - **Delete Repository** - Delete an evidence repository by its ID.
 - **Download Case PPC** - Download a PPC file for a specific endpoint and task.
+- **Download Task Report** - Download a task report for a specific endpoint and task.

 ## Overview